raspberrypi/documentation/raspbian/applications/camera.md

 	--timeout,	-t		Time before the camera takes picture and shuts down
 ```

-The program will run for this length of time, in milliseconds, then take the capture (if output is specified).
-If not specified, this is set to 5 seconds (-t 5000).
-Note that low values (less than 500ms, although it does depend on other settings) may not give enough time for the camera to start up and provide enough frames for the automatic algorithms like AWB and AGC to provide accurate results.
+The program will run for this length of time, in milliseconds, then take the capture, which will be saved if an output is specified.
+If a timeout is not specified, then it is set to 5 seconds (-t 5000).
+Note that low values (less than 500ms, although it can depend on other settings) may not give enough time for the camera to start up and provide enough frames for the automatic algorithms like AWB and AGC to provide accurate results.

 If set to 0, the preview will run indefinitely, until stopped with CTRL-C. In this case no capture is made.